pndiaz/pndiaz/README.md

 <br/>
 <br/>

-Software Engineer living in Córdoba, Argentina.
+My name is Pablo Nicolás Diaz and I'm a Software Engineer living in Córdoba, Argentina.

 I like to solve problems and get the perfect solution for the users.
 I'm not the kind of developer that knows everything about a particular language, but I like to learn new technologies that help me to get the best solution possible.